frederic-perez/AmE-dictionary/data/idioms.md

 __sweet spot__ :five: A particular point, area, or range where something will be most effective or beneficial. _The tension is in my shoulders.
 Move your hands a little higher… there!
 That’s the sweet spot._
 __switch gears__ To quickly or abruptly change what one is doing or discussing. _With that out of the way, let’s switch gears and discuss our strategy for the third quarter._
 __sync up__ _Syncing up over coffee._
-__tag along__ :four: :dart: To accompany or closely follow someone or a group, perhaps when one is not part of the group or when one’s presence is not wanted. _I decided to tag along and see if they found anything interesting._ _Do you mind if my little brother tags along?
+__tag along__ :six::dart: To accompany or closely follow someone or a group, perhaps when one is not part of the group or when one’s presence is not wanted. _I decided to tag along and see if they found anything interesting._ _Do you mind if my little brother tags along?
 My parents want him to get out of the house for a while._ _His old swing has tagged along._ _You want to tag along?_
 __tail end__ _The tail end of the day._
 __tail off__ To dwindle, diminish, or fade away; to become fainter or weaker.
 __take (a)hold__
+__take (great) pains (to do something)__
+__take (one’s) pick__ To choose from among several options.
+Often used as an imperative in the phrase “take your pick.” _We’ve got 45 flavors.
+Vanilla, chocolate, bacon—take your pick._
 __take (one’s) side__ To support or side with one in an argument.
+__take (one) aback__
+__take (quite) a toll (on someone or something)__ To cause damage or wear by using something or by hard living. _Years of sunbathing took a toll on Mary’s skin._ _Drug abuse takes quite a toll on the lives of people._
+__take (someone or something) for granted__
-__take (someone, something, or some place) by storm__ :three: __2__ To win or gain huge and widespread success or popularity very rapidly. _Baby Yoda took the world by storm and overshadowed his co-stars instantaneously._ _Nvidia stock price has doubled since generative AI took the world by storm last fall._ _Stability AI took the world by storm with its introduction of Stability Diffusion last summer._
+__take (someone, something, or some place) by storm__ :five: __2__ To win or gain huge and widespread success or popularity very rapidly. _Baby Yoda took the world by storm and overshadowed his co-stars instantaneously._ _Nvidia stock price has doubled since generative AI took the world by storm last fall._ _Stability AI took the world by storm with its introduction of Stability Diffusion last summer._
 __take (someone) under (one’s) wing__
 __take (something) into consideration__
 __take (something) to heart__